TilburgNetworkGroup/remstats/README.md

 102 | 18864 | 0     | 0     | -0.13         | -0.43

 ### The riskset
 The riskset is an important part of relational event modeling.
 It contains all events that can potentially be observed in the relational event history.
 Statistics are computed for every event in the riskset for every timepoint.
-The riskset is prepared by `remify::reh()`, called internally by both `remstats::tomstats()` and `remstats::aomstats()`.

-If nothing is specified by the user, `remify::reh()` assumes that all actors that can potentially interact are observed in the edgelist and creates a riskset with every directed pair of observed actors, for which statistics are then computed.
+If nothing is specified by the user, `remstats()` assumes that all actors that can potentially interact are observed in the edgelist and creates a riskset with every directed pair of observed actors, for which statistics are subsequently computed.
 Alternatively, the user can tailor the riskset to its application:

-* If not every actor that can potentially interact is observed in the edgelist, the user should supply every actor that can potentially interact to the `actors` argument of `tomstats()` or `aomstats()`.
+* If not every actor that can potentially interact is observed in the edgelist, the user should supply every actor that can potentially interact to the `actors` argument of `remstats()`.
-* If the relational events in the edgelist and in the riskset are undirected (i.e., no distinction is made between i --> j and j --> i), the user should set `directed = FALSE` in `tomstats()` or `aomstats()`.
+* If the relational events in the edgelist and in the riskset are undirected (i.e., no distinction is made between i --> j and j --> i), the user should set `directed = FALSE` in `remstats()`.
 * If the user wants to distinguish between events of different types in the riskset, the user should include a column named `type` with the event types to the edgelist.
 For example, we could view the settings of the events in `history` as different event types.
 If we want to distinguish between interaction in a work-related or leisure setting, we rename the fourth column: `names(history)[4] <- "type"`.
-* If the user wants to distinguish between events of different types in the riskset but not every type that can potentially occur is observed in the edgelist, the user should supply every type that can potentially occur to the `types` argument of `tomstats()` or `aomstats()`.
+* If the user wants to distinguish between events of different types in the riskset but not every type that can potentially occur is observed in the edgelist, the user should supply every type that can potentially occur to the `types` argument of `remstats()`.
 * For other non-standard riskset situations, the user can use the `omit_dyad` argument (see `vignette("remify::reh")`).

 ### Compute statistics for the tie-oriented model
-The `tomstats()` function in the `remstats`-package computes statistics for modeling relational event history data with a tie-oriented model.
-The statistics that are requested need to be supplied to the `effects` argument of the function, specified in an object of class `formula`.
+First, we will compute statistics for modeling relational event history data with a tie-oriented model.
+The statistics that are requested need to be supplied to the `tie_effects` argument of `remstats()`, specified in an object of class `formula`.
 This specification should be in the form `~ terms`.

-An overview of the statistics that can be computed with `tomstats()` is available in the "details" section of the `tomstats()` function documentation (access with `?tomstats`).
+An overview of the statistics that can be computed with `remstats()` is available in the "details" section of the `remstats()` function documentation (access with `?remstats`).

 In this illustration, we start with requesting only one statistic: the inertia statistic.
 Most statistics can be tailored to the user's needs.
 For example, lets view the description for the `inertia` statistic:
 ```r